farshadBeiranvand/XFEM/README.md

 This MATLAB script performs an analysis of buckling and in-plane behavior of a graphene sheet, considering non-local effects using the XFEM (Extended Finite Element Method).

 ## Introduction
-The XFEM is a powerful numerical technique for analyzing complex phenomena such as crack propagation, material interfaces, and heterogeneous materials.
-In this context, the script is tailored to investigate the mechanical behavior of graphene sheets, which are essential components in various nanotechnology applications.
+XFEM extends the Finite Element Method (FEM) to tackle complex geometries, material interfaces, and cracks without mesh refinement.
+It excels in modeling crack propagation, material interfaces, and heterogeneous materials accurately.
+This script explores XFEM's application in analyzing the mechanical behavior of graphene sheets, essential in nanotechnology.
+It considers non-local effects, offering insights into buckling and in-plane behavior for graphene-based structure design and optimization
 ## Features
 - **Buckling Analysis**: Computes critical buckling loads and corresponding mode shapes.
 - **In-Plane Behavior**: Analyzes stress distribution and deformation characteristics.